SiddharthKumar02/Flipozon.Angular/README.md

 ```

 <h1>Contribution:</h1>
-<p>You are completly welcome to contribute to this page :D!
-Just make changes and send a PR with proper commit </p>
+<p>You are most welcome to contribute to this page :D!
+Just make changes and send a PR with proper commit.
+If you find an issue please do report it :) </p>